Jocatins/next.js-refresher/hello-world/Notes.md

 -   The paths that have not been generated at build time will not result to a 404page.
 Instead, Next.js will serve a fallback version of the page on the first request
 -   In the background, Next.js will statically generate the requested path HTML and JSON.
 This includes running getStaticProps.
 -   When that is done, the browser receives the JSON for the generated path.
 This will be used to automatically render the page with the required props.
+-   If fallback is set to true, then any paths not returned by getStaticPaths will be dynamically generated at request time
+-   Next.js keeps track of the new list of pre-rendered pages.
+Subsequent request to the same path will serve the generated page

+When to set fallback to true

+-   When there may be new pages added frequently
+-   It is most suitable if your app has a large number of static pages that depend on data e.g large e-commerce site

+`getStaticPaths` `fallback: blocking`

+-   The paths returned from getStaticPaths will be rendered to HTML at build time by getStaticProps
+-   The paths that have not been generated at build time will not result in a 404 page.
+Instead on the first request, Next.js will render the page on the server and return generated HTML

+When to set fallback to blocking

+-   On a UX level, some people prefer the page to be loaded without any loading indicator
+-   But, the technical issue it was introduced was because some crawlers did not support JS

 -   Server Side Rendering (SSR) is a method of pre-rendering where the HTML pages are generated at request time